ysyk2021/the-art-of-empowerment-in-the-workplace-how-to-build-a-culture-of-trust-and-respect/src/chapter-2-3.md

-Chapter 2: Defining Empowerment: Assessing Your Personal Approach to Empowerment
+Assessing Your Personal Approach to Empowerment
 ================================================================================

 Empowerment is a complex and multi-dimensional concept that can be difficult to define.
 However, understanding your personal approach to empowerment is essential for building a culture of trust and respect in the workplace.
 By assessing your own beliefs, values, and behaviors related to empowerment, you can identify areas for growth and development, positioning yourself to become a more effective leader and agent of change.